Szymon-Stefanski/Szymon-Stefanski/README.md

 I'm an ambitious **Aspiring Software Engineer**, passionate about **AI, programming and working with data**.

-I’m constantly learning and working on improving my programming skills.
-I am currently taking the course:
+I am continuously developing my programming skills and currently enrolled in the following courses:

 **RH124 - Red Hat System Administration I**

+**AWS2501 AWS Fundamentals**

 I also love reading books – currently, I have been reading: